Arijit-Debnath111/Tesla-Self-Driven-Car/README.md

-it may turn left and right according to the paths it must stop when there is an ending. it is a case of reinforcememnt learning in ML.
+it may turn left and right according to the paths it must stop when there is an ending. it is a case of reinforcememnt learning in ML. i have used pygame python library for this project